shmily1012/Coral-Reef-Survival-Simulator/docs/design_doc.md

   - Pop-ups for event descriptions.

 #### **Audio:**

 - Background music: Relaxing ocean sounds to provide a soothing ambiance that immerses players in the underwater environment.
 - Sound effects:
   - Thunder for storms: Enhances the dramatic impact of storm events.
   - Bubbling water for pH changes: Adds auditory cues for environmental adjustments.
   - Splashing sounds for fish population events: Creates a sense of life and activity within the reef, making the gameplay more engaging.
+  - Winning sound effects for successfully completing the game to motivate players.

 ---

 ### **Technical Details**

 #### **Tools and Libraries:**

 - **Python** with `pygame` for game development.
 - Image editing tools for background and sprites.
 - Audio editing tools for sound effects.

 #### **System Requirements:**

 - OS: Windows, macOS, or Linux
 - Processor: 2 GHz or faster
 - Memory: 4 GB RAM